 Grooming and Maintenance

-One of the reasons why fatsia is a popular choice for landscaping is because it is quite easy to grow and doesn’t require much maintenance.
+One of the reasons why Fatsia is a popular choice for landscaping is because it is quite easy to grow and doesn’t require much maintenance.

-How to Propagate Fatsia Plant
+How to Propagate Fatsia Japonica Plants

 Remove all the leaves from the cuttings except the uppermost clusters and treat them with rooting hormone.